On The War Memorial Trail….. Remembering WWII Soldier Alfred Louis Pitawanakwat (Pitwanakwat)

 Grave of Clarence Wilfred Wakegijig.
 (Photo credit: Ad Scheepers)

 Thank you to Annelind Wakegijig for sharing a photo and information about her great-uncle.
-If you have information to share about Clarence Wilfred WAKEGIJIG or other Canadian soldiers, please contact Pieter at memorialtrail@gmail.com, comment on the blog, or send a tweet to @researchmemori1.
+If you have information to share about Clarence Wilfred WAKEGIJIG or other Canadian soldiers, please contact Pieter at memorialtrail@gmail.com, or comment on the blog.

 © Daria Valkenburg